-A student who exceeds more than 3 classes in this course will be withdrawn from the program with an "F" except in the case of a Covid exposure.
+A student who exceeds more than 3 absences in this course will be withdrawn from the program with an "F".

 LIVE classroom: students must be in their seat ready for class at the scheduled time.
 Classes will be held on scheduled exam days with lectures to immediately follow the exam.
 Students who leave after the exam are counted as "absent."
+Students who are late for the exam, will not be allowed to take the exam.